TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/Category/Properties/TreeConfig.rst

    parentField (string)
       Field name of the foreign\_table that references the uid of the parent record

-   rootUid (integer, optional)
-      Deprecated, use startingPoints (see below);
-      uid of the record that shall be considered as the root node of the tree.
-      In general this might be set by Page TSconfig, see :ref:`pagetsconfigtceformconfigtreeconfig`

    startingPoints (string, comma separated values)
       allows to set multiple records as roots for tree records.